Juneteenth Commemoration

 For the full list of the Day’s speakers and the program schedule, please visit https://juneteenthdowneast.org.
 Follow @JuneteenthDowneast on Facebook for event updates.

-NEW!
 Weekend on the Water

-A special opportunity for Black and people of color and their families to get outdoors in beautiful Down East Maine!
+Since 2023, Juneteenth Downeast has hosted a free, two-day, Weekend on the Water, special opportunity for Black and people of color and their families to get outdoors in beautiful Down East Maine!
 Featuring two full days of FREE family-friendly outdoor activities, including camping, sailing, kayaking, fishing, hiking, star gazing, wading and beach exploration, delicious foods and more!

-This year's inaugural Weekend on the Water aims to build opportunities for Black people and other people of color to engage and explore together in the outdoors.
-Activities will include camping at Lamoine State Park, kayaking, canoeing, sailing, hiking, fishing, and swimming.
+This is an opportunity for Black people to reframe a traumatic history with the sea by having access to 'how to sail’ and ‘how to kayak’ courses that will introduce participants to ongoing programs available in the area.
+Weekend on the Water aims to build opportunities for Black people and other people of color to engage and explore together in the outdoors and Activities have included camping at Lamoine State Park, kayaking, canoeing, sailing, hiking, fishing, and swimming.
 Admission is free and spaces are limited.
-Register to join for the weekend, a day, or a single activity.

 History

-MDI Racial Equity Working Group, Downeast Diversity, YWCA MDI, Healthy Acadia, and College of the Atlantic were honored to organize our first Juneteenth Commemoration event on Saturday, June 19, 2021.
-The inaugural event was held in Bar Harbor; Our 2022 event was held at Knowlton Park in Ellsworth.
+MDI Racial Equity Working Group, Downeast Diversity, YWCA MDI, Healthy Acadia, and College of the Atlantic were honored to organize our first Juneteenth Commemoration event on Saturday, June 19, 2021, in Bar Harbor.
+The 2021 Juneteenth Commemoration featured musical performances by, Hawk Henries, Rodney Mashia, Mount Desert Island Chorus, Pihcintu Chorus, with a surprise appearance by Yo-Yo Ma.
+Guest speakers included Alyne Cistone, Theresa Daniels-Hemphill, and Charlie Parker.

-An array of Maine artists and speakers joined in to share amazing music and voices, to celebrate the rich culture of African Americans, to commemorate the ending of slavery, to honor the dedication and sacrifices of so many in the struggle for racial justice, and to raise awareness about Juneteenth and the critical ongoing work to tackle racism and advance racial equity.
+An array of Maine artists and speakers have joined in to share amazing music and voices, to celebrate the rich culture of African Americans, to commemorate the ending of slavery, to honor the dedication and sacrifices of so many in the struggle for racial justice, and to raise awareness about Juneteenth and the critical ongoing work to tackle racism and advance racial equity.

 Let’s keep this annual event going for years to come.
 Click here to donate.